JRCSTU/wltp/README.rst

 .. code-block:: console

-    $ pip install wltp --pre -U                 ## Use `pip3` if both python-2 & 3 installed.
+    $ pip install wltp --pre --upgrade          ## Use `pip3` if both python-2 & 3 installed.

-Notice that :option:`--pre` is required, since all released packages so far were *pre*-release (``-alpha``) versions:
+Notice that :option:`--pre` is required, since all released packages so far were *pre*-release (``-alpha``) versions.
+Also :option:`--upgrade` (or `-U`) is only required if you already have an old installation of wltp and need to upgrade it.

-If install has been successful, the :cmd:`wltpcmd.py` script must have been installed somewhere in your :envvar:`PATH`.
-Type this to check it:
+To check whether the installation has been successful, check that the :command:`wltpcmd.py` script works, which must have been installed somewhere in your :envvar:`PATH`:

 .. code-block:: console